damphon/L2Test/README.md

 #	8 - Techs can flag questions they think need improvement while taking the test, for leads to review
 #	9 - Leads should be able to remove poorly worded questions (from taken tests) and have the test automatically re-score.

-Make config page post work, it should only update feilds that have been updated.